ovrn/Chinese-LLaMA-Alpaca-wiki/llama.cpp-Deployment.md

 1. The model quantization process requires loading the entire unquantized model into memory, so make sure there is enough available memory (7B version requires more than 13G).
 2. When loading the quantized model (e.g., the 7B version), ensure that the available memory on the machine is greater than 4-6G (affected by context length).
 3. The system should have `make` (built-in for MacOS/Linux) or `cmake` (need to be installed separately for Windows) build tools.
-4. It is recommended to use Python 3.9 or 3.10 to build and run the [llama.cpp tool](https://github.com/ggerganov/llama.cpp) (since `sentencepiece` does not yet support 3.11).
+4. It is recommended to use Python 3.9 or 3.10 to build and run the [llama.cpp tool](https://github.com/ggerganov/llama.cpp).

-#### Step 1: Clone and build llama.cpp
+### Step 1: Clone and build llama.cpp

 Run the following commands to build the llama.cpp project, generating `./main` and `./quantize` binary files.